Twitter tumbles on concerns about hacking activity

 "While we cannot confirm intent or attribution for certain, it is possible that some of these IP addresses may have ties to state-sponsored actors," the blog said.

-"We continue to err on the side of full transparency in this area and have updated law enforcement on our findings," it said.
+"We continue to err on the side of full transparency in this area and have updated law enforcement on our findings."

 A company spokesman declined to elaborate as Twitter shares posted their biggest drop in more than two months.